 I wasn’t blessed with the best of chompers: Ever since I can remember I’ve been dealing with my super sensitive, cavity prone teeth.
 Just the thought of biting into an ice pop is enough to send chills down my spine and I often find myself awkwardly chewing on one side of my mouth to avoid tortuous jolts of pain.
 I’m not alone: According to the Academy of General Dentistry, more than 40 million sensitive teeth sufferers can’t enjoy the food and beverages they love.
 It’s no fun at all.
+If you are suffering from an oral disease, you may consult with a dentist from sites like https://www.gentrydentistry.com/.

 I first tested Tom’s of Maine’s new Natural Rapid Relief Sensitive Toothpaste’s power at a five course luncheon – inspired by the foods and flavors of Maine – hosted by the Tom’s team at the W Hotel Union Square in NYC.
 The Tom’s team asked us to massage just a dab of the toothpaste to any teeth that were sensitive for 1 minute.
 After applying, Tom’s put their toothpaste to the test by placing ice-cold and hot plates before us for us to judge the effectiveness of the new paste first-hand.